IU-PR/Capstone_project/content/docs/2024/cookainno/week3.md

 ### Prototype Features:

-During the third week there have been some useful assumptions and serious reorganizations of the application navigation and business logic.
-Additionally, in the meeting discussion, we came up with the first priority functions of the application.
+During the third week there have been some useful assumptions and serious reorganizations of the application navigation.
+Additionally, in the meeting discussion, we sumed up the first priority functions of the application and synchronized it with the whole team.
 You can see the results of the team brainstorm and a detailed description of the approved version of features below:

   ![board1](/2024/cookainno/board1.jpg)
   ![board2](/2024/cookainno/board2.jpg)